Flowdown Requirements: What They Are and Why They Matter

 Export Compliance

-These obligations must be formally communicated and monitored.
+These obligations must be formally communicated, documented, and verified.

 How to Manage Flowdown Requirements Effectively